Financial strategies for your 50s

 Now is the time to examine your goals and ensure your finances are in order.
 A good first step is to get a clear understanding of your full financial picture — your assets, liabilities, income and expenses.
 Doing so will help you assess whether you're on track to meet your financial goals.

-Successful retirement is living on your terms, but what are those terms?
+Successful retirement means living on your terms, but what are those terms?
 Consider your ideal retirement lifestyle: How do you want to spend your time?
 What new hobbies do you want to pick up?
 Where do you want to go?
 Who do you want to see?

 Additionally, retirement planning and preparation are not solely about finances: A majority of retirees say that health, family and purpose are all important to their well-being.
-Many retirees struggle to find a sense of purpose, determine the best way to organize their time and how to engage socially, post-work.
+Many retirees struggle with social isolation and how to find a sense of purpose once they stop working.
+One way you can better plan for these aspects of retirement is by “test driving” activities before you retire to see how they suit you.
+That can help reduce the feeling or disorientation and uncertainty common among many new retirees.

 With retirement potentially around the corner, you'll want to make sure you're saving enough each month to achieve the retirement you desire.